 Many types of business financing can be refinanced, or used to refinance other debt.
 Here are the most popular types.

-A term loan is a standard loan in which a borrower receives money from a lender and pays back the debt in increments (these could be daily, weekly, or monthly depending on your lender) over an agreed-upon timeframe.
+Small business loans can be term loans.
+Term loan is a standard loan in which a borrower receives money from a lender and pays back the debt in increments (these could be daily, weekly, or monthly depending on your lender) over an agreed-upon timeframe.
 These loans can last from a number of months to 20+ years, so they may work for both short-term financing and long-term financing needs.

 This term is often used to describe short-term loans used to fund a business’ short-term operational needs and everyday expenses.
 Lines of credit, short-term loans and even credit cards may be used for this purpose.
 They may be available from online lenders or with traditional bank loans and/or SBA loans.